Pragyan10/MultipleInstructionFineTuning/README.md

 - **FineTuningNotebook:** Consistis of notebooks used to fine tune the Llama2 model on multiple instructions.
     [4].
 FineTunningLlama2-AlpacaAndTwitterDataset-AlpacaAndCustomInstruction.ipynb -> Fine tuning Llama2 on a combiniation of dataset from Custom instruction Twitter Sentiment Dataset and Alpaca Dataset.
     [5].
 FineTunningLlama2-TwitterDataset-CustomInstruction.ipynb -> Fine tuning Llama2 on a Custom instruction Twitter Sentiment Dataset only.
 - **llama2-finetunedSentimentClassificationOneInstruction:** Consists the fine tuned model's files -> fine tuned on custom instruction twitter dataset only.
+(FT-CustomOnly)
 - **llama2-finetunedSentimentClassificationTwoInstruction:** Consists the fine tuned model's files -> fine tuned on custom instruction twitter dataset and alpaca dataset.
+(FT-BothInstruction)

 ## Models used for analysis:
 [6] Base Model